ConorHogan/Programming_Scripting_Projects/README.md

 :-------------------------:|:-------------------------:
 ![](https://github.com/ConorHogan/Programming_Scripting_Projects/blob/master/Images/Median.png)  |  ![](https://github.com/ConorHogan/Programming_Scripting_Projects/blob/master/Images/Mode.png)

-Looking at the relatively high Median values for Petal Length and Petal Width in comparison to the minimum values observed above is further evidence that there is a minority of that with small petals.
+Looking at the relatively high Median values for Petal Length and Petal Width in comparison to the minimum values observed above is further evidence that there is a minority of samples in the dataset with small petals.
 Also, the low Mode for the petal characteristics in comparison to Median and Average is an indicator that there may be a minority of the dataset that is disproportionately responsible keeping these figures low.

 ### 4.1.3 AVERAGE, STANDARD DEVIATION & VARIANCE